opendataphilly/opendataphilly-jkan/_datasets/existing-trails.md

 maintainer_email: david.kanthor@phila.gov
 maintainer_link:
 maintainer_phone:
-notes: "	Contains an inventory of all know road bikeable trails in Philadelphia, as compiled for the 2013 Philadelphia Trail Master Plan.
+notes: 'Contains an inventory of all know road bikeable trails in Philadelphia, as compiled for the 2013 Philadelphia Trail Master Plan.
 This feature class was used to create maps, graphics, and inform analysis as part of the Philadelphia Trail Master Plan, adopted by the
 Planning Commission in July 2013.
 Please refer to the Philadelphia Trail Master Plan for further detail on the descriptions of the attributes described in the metadata.
 Inventory includes both existing trails and existing sidepaths, as defined in the metadata.
-Sidepaths are designated by the Streets Department with advisory approval from the Planning Commission, with the exception of side paths on Philadelphia Parks & Recreation property."
+Sidepaths are designated by the Streets Department with advisory approval from the Planning Commission, with the exception of side paths on Philadelphia Parks and Recreation property.'
 opendataphilly_rating: null
 organization: City of Philadelphia
 resources: